BananaChristian/Unnameable/README.md

 ### Physical Implementation

 Under the hood, the compiler does not use "Null Pointers."
 Instead, it uses a **Box and Flag** model.
-A nullable `i32?` is represented in LLVM IR as a struct: `{ i1, i32 }`.

 * **The Flag (`i1`):** A boolean indicating if the value is "Present."
 * **The Payload (`i32`):** The actual data.